Raystanlee/Frequent-flyer-cluster/README.md

 Below are the stages taken in this project:
 1. Data Acquizition
 2. Data Cleaning and Exploration.
-3. Feature Engineering (
+3. Feature Engineering
 4. Dimensionality Reduction
-5. Clustering (Kmeans and Agglomerative Clustering model)
+5. Clustering (Kmeans)
-6. Evaluating Models
-7. Key Findings
+6. Key Findings
-8. Conclusion.
+7. Conclusion.